hiiamboris/red-wiki/[design]-apply-function.md

 APPLY is proving to be a challenge to design.
 There are too many ways to do it, some of which compete for a particular interface model.
 Most importantly, we have to consider how easy it will be to use correctly, as well as how flexible it is for power users.

 An important aspect is that we need to compare apples to apples.
 If we add an example for one model, we have to include versions of it for all other models for comparison.
-The examples may into different use case scenarios.
+The examples may fall into different use case scenarios.

 We've been all over the map on this, and need to consolidate to avoid losing our minds further.